 The Company Agreement would typically contain restrictions on the assignment of interests to facilitate compliance with applicable securities and tax laws.
 Membership interest transfer restrictions contained in the Company Agreement are enforceable.
+869

-O. Dissolution.
-The LLC Act provides that an LLC is dissolved, and the TBOC requires that an LLC commence winding up its affairs, upon the occurrence of any of the following events:

-- (1) the expiration of the period (if any) fixed for its duration, which may be perpetual; - (2) any event specified in its certificate of formation or Company Agreement to cause dissolution, or to require the winding up or termination, of the LLC; - (3) the action of the Members to dissolve the LLC (in the absence of a specific provision in its certificate of formation or Company Agreement, the vote will be by a majority of the Members); - (4) the occurrence of any event that terminates the continued membership of the last remaining Member of the LLC, absent certain circumstances; or - (5) entry of decree of judicial dissolution under the Tex.
-LLC Stats.
+- O. Winding Up and Termination.
+The TBOC requires that an LLC commence winding up its affairs, 870 and the LLC Act provided that an LLC is dissolved, upon the occurrence of any of the following events (a "Winding Up Event"): - (1) the expiration of the period (if any) fixed for its duration,871 which may be perpetual;872 - (2) the action of the Members to dissolve the LLC (in the absence of a specific provision in its certificate of formation or Company Agreement, the vote will be by a majority of the Members);873 - (3) any event specified in its certificate of formation or Company Agreement to cause dissolution, or to require the winding up or termination, of the LLC;874 - the occurrence of any event that terminates the continued membership of the last remaining Member of the LLC, absent certain circumstances;875 or